-Both of our firm principals hold the Certified Financial PlannerTM designation, which is the leading credential for personal financial advisors.
+All of our financial advisors hold the CERTIFIED FINANCIAL PLANNERTM designation, which is the leading credential for personal financial advisors.
 Completing the rigorous curriculum and comprehensive exam demonstrates expertise in investments, retirement, taxation, insurance, and estate planning.
-We have a combined thirty years of experience advising clients in these areas.
+We have a combined forty years of experience advising clients in these areas.
 Beyond academic credentials, our firm focuses solely on providing personal financial advice to individuals and families.
 We believe that an advisor should have a concentration or area of expertise.
 For us, it is fostering confident financial decision making for the families we serve.

 Who is your typical client?